viola-kalinin/numbers/README.md

 A bash script named “numbers.sh” that will
 - prompt a user to type a positive integer
 - print all the numbers from 1 up to and including that number
-- print the word "odd" or "even" on the same line as each number.
+- print the word "odd" or "even" on the same line as each number

 ## Files
 1. numbers.sh